Much of the Portland limestone extracted from the Dorset island of Portland these days comes from underground workings.

 There are occasionally fears that Portland stone is running out – and as it is a finite resource, one day of course it will.
 However, Neil Fuller, General Manager at PSF, says 40 years ago when he came into the industry there were said to be 40 years’ worth of accessible reserves.
 Today there are another 120 years worth.
 After 500 years of stone extraction on Portland half the island’s reserves remain.

-Both Portland stone producers continue to invest in the extraction and processing of the stone, ensuring its continued supply.
+Both Portland stone producers continue to invest in the extraction and processing of the stone so it will continue to give London its distinctive architecture for many years to come.
 Below, the two companies talk about their businesses.

 As well as buying the latest five-axes CNC Zeda from Italian manufacturer GMM this year (supplied in the UK by Roccia Machinery), Albion Stone has replaced its water management system with new Omec plant (supplied by UK agent New Stone Age).
 It is part of a rolling purchasing plan of more than £1million of capital expenditure per year.